securevale/android-rasp/README.md

 ### Emulator Detection

-Emulator detection has two levels:
+Emulator detection checks:

-- **Basic**, which checks only the "basic" emulator indicators (mostly device build configuration fields indicating whether particular device is "real" or not).
-These fields can be easily faked by the emulator makers or even by the device user (if the device is also rooted), so if you want more robust approach, you should use the *Advanced* check level instead of this one.
-In other words, only use the *Basic* check level for performance-critical use cases.
+- "basic" emulator indicators (mostly device build configuration fields indicating whether particular device is "real" or not).
+These fields can be easily faked by the emulator makers or even by the device user (if the device is also rooted).
-- **Advanced**, which performs more advanced checks (such as device's operator name, telephone number, properties etc.).
+- more advanced checks (such as device's operator name, telephone number, properties etc.).
 Recommended when you need to be more certain whether the device is an emulator.
 Please note that in order to take full advantage of this check level you need to add *android.permission.READ_PHONE_STATE* permission to your application's manifest file.

 Implemented checks were tested on various emulators and devices to decrease both false-positives (